richmondsin/respai/off_topic_detector/README.md

 To install the Off-Topic Detector:

+1. Make sure you install the necessary libraries in the requirements.txt file.
-1. Activate your virtual environment (recommended).
+2. Activate your virtual environment (recommended).

 ## Training the Model